SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

     "c8y_MeasurementRequestOperation"
 ]
 ```
+The `c8y_MeasurementRequestOperation` is sent to the device by clicking the button "Get measurements" in the tab _Measurements_ in the top right corner under _More_.
 When the device receives the operation `c8y_MeasurementRequestOperation: {"requestName": "LOG"}` the following steps are executed:

 **Note:** For legacy reasons, the `c8y_MeasurementRequestOperation` operation contains the fragment `"requestName": "LOG"`.
 This is to be ignored by the device.